 The Council provides services for local communities and the people who live in them.
 Undertaking this work means that we must collect and use information about the people we provide services to and keep a record of those services.
 Because we collect and keep personal information about the people we must make sure that they know what we intend to do with their information and who it may be shared with.

 We have summarised in this privacy notice some of the key ways in which we use your personal information for Cwm Taf Youth Offending Service purposes.
 This information should be read with the Community and Children’s Service privacy notice and the Council’s corporate privacy notice.

-Cwm Taf Youth Offending Service (often referred to as ‘the YOS’) works with children aged between 8 and 17 to reduce offending, reoffending or anti-social behaviour.
+Cwm Taf Youth Offending Service works with children aged between 8 and 17, their families and victims of crime, to reduce offending, reoffending or anti-social behaviour.

 The YOS will get involved when a young person:

 - Is thought to be at risk of committing offences.